How Safe Will Cars Be From Computer Viruses?

 how long will it be before hackers find an "in"?

-As some loyal readers know, long before I was an automotive writer I was a tech geek.
+As some loyal readers know, I was a tech geek long before I was an automotive writer.
 I was first exposed to computer viruses in the late 1980s when my high school became the first in the world to get hit with a system-wide virus -- the dreaded nVIR, which took down the school’s fledgling Mac network.
-After college, I ran the business and technical operations of an early internet provider, Cyberspace.com, which in 1995 provided me the opportunity of working in cooperation with the FBI Computer Crimes Division in an attempt (make that “failed attempt”) to apprehend one of the world’s most wanted hackers and phreakers (one who hacks telecommunications networks and phone systems).
-I also later worked for web, system management and security software companies.
+After college, I ran the business and technical operations of an early Internet provider, Cyberspace.com, which in 1995 provided me the opportunity of working in cooperation with the FBI Computer Crimes Division in an attempt (make that “failed attempt”) to apprehend one of the world’s most wanted hackers and phreakers (one who hacks telecommunications networks and phone systems).
+I also later worked in product management and marketing for web, system management and security software companies.

 Ridding computers of malware (the name for malicious software viruses, worms, adware, etc…) is very similar to fixing problems with a car.
 One simply tries to methodically isolate the symptoms and problems.
 It is generally a tedious process, but with a great sense of accomplishment when the system is returned to good working order.

 Just like with automotive technology, computer viruses have become far more advanced and complex.
-I marveled at this specific virus’ ability to lock out the Task Manager and Registry Editor functions, prevent .exe files from running, all while elegantly blocking any web site with any mention of the name of the top anti-virus software applications.
+I marveled at this specific virus’ ability to lock out Windows' Task Manager and Registry Editor functions, prevent .exe files from running, and elegantly block any web site with a single mention of an anti-virus software application name.

-At roughly 1:30AM in the midst of running a scan my train of thought segued from tampering with computers to hacking cars.
-I chuckled as I remembered when my friends wired the brake light circuit of a guy’s Miata to the horn, so the horn blew every time he hit the brakes.
+In the midst of running a scan at roughly 1:30AM, my train of thought segued from hacking computers to cars.
+I chuckled with the memory of a friend wiring a Miata's brake light circuit to its horn, so when the owner stepped on the brake pedal the horn blew.

 It occurred to me that the day when an elegantly-designed, yet very malicious virus targeted towards cars and trucks is far closer than anyone has seemingly acknowledged.
-Since I’m not a big fear monger, I’m only going to present a plausible future based on the reality of the present.
+I’m not a big fear monger, but there is a plausible scary future based on the realities of the past and present.

 Hackers and virus designers utilize two elements to work their evil magic: a host (a vulnerable system) and access (the ability to remotely install software to said host system).
 As far as the former component, cars have been developing as host systems since ECUs of electronic ignition and fuel injection systems replaced points and carburetion in the 1980s.